Charles Emerson Beecher: Academic life

 SSS with Louis Valentine Pirsson, Samuel Lewis Penfield & Horace Lemuel Wells) came to an end on September 12, 1894, when he married Miss Mary Salome Galligan.

 Beecher was a leading proponent of Neo-Lamarckism (epitomized by Edward Drinker Cope and Alpheus Hyatt) and also argued for orthogenesis and racial senescence.

 Beecher's promotion path at Yale was rapid.
 Promoted to Professor of Historical Geology at SSS in 1897 and, on the death of Marsh in 1899, Beecher succeeded him as Curator of the Geological Collections, Yale Peabody Museum.
 Beecher's title at SSS was later renamed University Professor of Paleontology.

-In June 1899, Beecher gave his large personal collection to the Peabody Museum.
-Representing 20 years of work, the 100,000+ specimens were all self collected.
+In June of 1899, he donated his large personal collection to the Peabody Museum.
+Representing 20 years of work, the more than 100,000 specimens were all personally collected by Beecher himself.
 Mostly Devonian and Lower Carboniferous material from New York and Pennsylvania, the donated collection contained about 500 type specimens and also contained hundreds of specimens representing developmental stages, rare species, and exquisitely prepared examples showing structural detail.
 All specimens were meticulously labeled, named and provenanced.

 At the same time as the donation, Beecher was made head of the museum following Marsh's death, and was put to mount specimens.
 The first one he chose was YPM VP 2182, a well-complete and articulate hadrosaur dinosaur identified then as "Claosaurus" annectans but now understood to be Edmontosaurus.
 The mount serves the first of many things, such as the first nearly complete dinosaur mounted in the US, and the first mounted dinosaur to have its spine horizontal to the ground, rather than be upright and tail-dragging.
 Beecher recognised from trackways the absence of tail marks, as well as how the ischium of the dinosaur would get in the way of the tail.

 Beecher died suddenly of heart disease on February 14, 1904 leaving many of his studies unfinished.
 Beecher was survived by his wife, two young daughters, mother and brother.
 Beecher was succeeded by his close friend and colleague Charles Schuchert as Curator of the Geological Collections.